demisto/content/Packs/Zoom/Integrations/Zoom/README.md

 1. Click **Feature**> **Team Chat**.
 In the Team Chat Subscription section under BOT endpoint URL add:
    - For Cortex XSOAR 6.x: `<CORTEX-XSOAR-URL>/instance/execute/<INTEGRATION-INSTANCE-NAME>`.
 For example, `https://my.demisto.live/instance/execute/zoom`.
 Note that the string `instance` does not refer to the name of your Cortex XSOAR instance, but rather is part of the URL.
-   - For Cortex XSOAR 8: `<ext-<CORTEX-XSOAR-URL>/xsoar/instance/execute/<INTEGRATION-INSTANCE-NAME>`.
-For example, https://ext-dev-demisto.live/xsoar/instance/execute/zoom.
-Note that the string `instance` does not refer to the name of your Cortex XSOAR instance, but rather is part of the URL.
+   - For Cortex XSOAR 8 you need to run using engine: `https://<Engine Url>:<port>`.
+For example, https://my-engine-url:7001.

 ![enter image description here](doc_files/bot_endpoint_url.gif)